 The Popeye movie provides examples of:

 Adult Fear: One minute, Popeye and his adopted kid are being congratulated by the entire town for getting rid of the hated tax collector.
 And suddenly, he realizes that somewhere in the crowd, Swee'Pea disappeared.

 Auteur License: Robert Altman, best-known at the time for iconoclastic comedies and dramas like M*A*S*H and Nashville, getting the reins to a family musical is a perfect example of this.
 Because the film wasn't as profitable as hoped and reviews were so mixed, he immediately lost it and while he did a lot of film and TV work over the rest of The Eighties, none of it got mainstream attention until 1992's The Player, which triggered a Career Resurrection.

 Continuity Nod: A lot of them.
-The movie was criticized for not being very faithful to the original cartoons, but it actually has a lot in common with the original Thimble Theater comic, which it contains a ton of references to.
+While the movie was criticized for not being very faithful to the original cartoons, it actually has a lot in common with the original Thimble Theater comic.

 Evil Debt Collector: The Tax Man will come up with all sorts of frivolous charges to get arbitrary amounts of tax.